wbazant/markerAlignmentsPaper/paper.md

 \newpage

-The picture of increasingly unfavourable trade-offs offered by the MAPQ >= 30 filter in the face of increasing ambiguity is made complete through an analysis of reads that are mutated before alignment (Figure B).
+To understand an effect of smaller differences between reference and signal, we analyse reads that are mutated before alignment (Figure B).
 We gradually increase the `wgsim` mutation rate parameter until recall drops below 10%.
 Precision stays between 95% and 96% throughout the range of mutation rates, which is concordant with `bowtie2` preserving precision over recall as seen in e.g. [@peng2015re].
 Keeping only reads with MAPQ >= 30 improves precision to between 99.6% and 99%, similarly to the case of unmutated reads.
 However, fraction of reads with MAPQ >=30 declines more rapidly than recall does, and so the cost of improving precision is this way gets disproportionately large.

 ![(B) Alignments of mutated reads, known species](figures/valuesOverMutationRate.png)

 \newpage

-# Discussion
+## Discussion

 As shown above, precision with which metagenomic reads can be mapped varies based on their source taxon, and the effects of the MAPQ >= 30 filter vary based on the source of the reads.
 We can better explain this variability if we re-cast the task of identifying a source of reads given metagenomic reads an a reference as a nearest neighbour search in a space of sequences.
 A reference consisting of cDNA sequences from multiple species is different from a reference genome like the human genome, because naturally occuring proteins form isolated clusters of varying size and in-cluster similarity [@smith1970natural].
 Since MAPQ is a measure of certainty about alignment position [@li2009sequence], we can expect it to be low for reads whose nearest neighbour is either ambiguous or distant.

 Reads map incorrectly as well as with low MAPQ in particularly congested areas of sequence space because similarity of reference sequences makes mapping reads more difficult [@clausen2018rapid].
 Our data suggests this might be the right model for a large fraction of errors, because most misses are near misses.

-Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, we expect reads to either not map or to correctly map with low MAPQ.
+Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, the nearest neighbour interpretation of read mapping leads us to expect reads to either not map or to correctly map with low MAPQ.
 This is in line with our data showing downsides of applying the MAPQ >= 30 filter to unknown species or non-reference strains.

-# Conclusions
+## Conclusion

 We have shown that the MAPQ >= 30 filter used by EukDetect decreases the tool's sensitivity at detecting unknown species.
 The trade-offs offered by the filter are very attractive when it is applied to reads from source taxa that are highly similar to exactly one taxon in the reference, but it does not universally improve results.
-Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs, but an increased number of off-target hits is a drawback.
+Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs - higher precision and recall for unknown species, but also an increased number of off-target hits.

-While the value of MAPQ is linked to correctness of results in general, it is not reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
-Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could instead filter on average MAPQ per detected taxon in conjunction with other measures of uncertainty of results.
+We conclude that while the value of MAPQ is linked to correctness of results in general, it is not a reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
+Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could filter on average MAPQ per detected taxon, or the value in conjunction with other measures of uncertainty of results.

+\newpage

+\newpage

+# Not in the paper
+I've written these sections when the paper was going to be bigger.
+Perhaps there's a whole paper in there ! :)

 \newpage